srl-labs/containerlab/docs/manual/kinds/iol.md

 [[[ kind_display_name ]]] is very light on resources.
 Each IOL node requires at minimum 1GB of disk space for the NVRAM (where configuration is saved) and 1G of RAM.
 Assume 1vCPU per node, but you can oversubscribe and run multiple IOL nodes per vCPU.

+Using [KSM](../vrnetlab.md#memory-optimization) you can achieve a higher density of IOL nodes per GB of RAM.

 ## Managing [[[ kind_display_name ]]] nodes

 You can manage the [[[ kind_display_name ]]] with containerlab via the following interfaces: